quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 connection attempt.
 Otherwise, it selects a mutually supported version and sends a new first flight with that version - we refer to this version as the "negotiated version".

-When the client sends its new first flight, it SHOULD use the same 5-tuple (source and destination IP addresses and UDP port numbers) and the same Destination Connection ID as its original first flight.
-This will increase the likelihood of both first flights reaching the same server.

 The new first flight will allow the endpoints to establish a connection using the negotiated version.
 The handshake of the negotiated version will exchange